 This morning you will be privately transferred to Le Quartier Francais in the centre of Franschhoek at the heart of the Cape Winelands.
 You will spend the next two nights here with breakfast included.

-Le Quartier Francais is a haven of tranquility set in the heart of the beautiful Winelands.
+Le Quartier Francais is a haven of tranquillity set in the heart of the beautiful Winelands.
 Surrounded by secluded gardens and beautiful mountain views, you are sure to have an unforgettable stay.

 When to go